jessebmiller/treacherous-winds/src/introduction.md

 Playtesting](https://possumcreek.medium.com/boomtown-playtesting-0c6536ae48b0)
 article.

-Join the [Treacherous Windsd Play Testing Discord server](https://discord.gg/dAQG7bcA22) if you want to get more involved, or just follow along.
+Join the [Treacherous Winds Play Testing Discord server](https://discord.gg/dAQG7bcA22) if you want to get more involved, or just follow along.
 This server will only run as long as the game is in development.
 Once that's over everyone will be invited